monster-worldwide/style-forge/packages/style-forge/src/plugins/packager/icons-file-index/README.md

-# Icons Index Packager Plugin
+# Icons File Index Packager Plugin

 Is one of [Packager Plugins](../).
-This plugin will create file definitions for index files and type definitions.
+This plugin will create file definitions for index files and type definitions for [Icons File Packager Plugin](../icons-file/).

 ## Workflow